Charter of the Young Democrats of Massachusetts

 - Fifty percent roll call attendance of the entire Board of Directors, accounting only for seats which are filled, or

-- A majority of the Executive Committee, three At-Large or Congressional District Directors and one other Board member, or
+- A majority of the Executive Committee, three At-Large and one other Board member, or

 - An email quorum vote.
 If the Chair decides to hold a vote of the Board of Directors via email, then the following guidelines shall be followed: